Low-Carb Slow Cooker Pulled Pork

 - This can be kept warm in the slow cooker for an hour or two, or served immediately.

-- Leftover Pulled Pork with Low-Sugar Barbecue Sauce will keep in the fridge for quite a few days and quickly reheated in the microwave or in a pan on the stove.
+- Low-Carb Slow Cooker Pulled Pork will keep in the fridge for quite a few days and quickly reheated in the microwave or in a pan on the stove.
 This also freezes well.

-If you prefer to make pulled pork in the Instant Pot, click here to see Instant Pot Pulled Pork with Low-Sugar Barbecue Sauce.
+If you prefer to make pulled pork in the Instant Pot, click here to see Low-Carb Instant Pot Pulled Pork.

 This recipe adapted from Slow Cooker Pulled Pork from Prudence Pennywise; low-sugar barbecue sauce recipe created by Kalyn.